andre-svager/teste-sonda-main/README.md

-## Smart Sonda
+## Smart Probe

-Explore Planets with an Probe
+`1` Explore Planets with an Probe
-Planet area is a Carthesian Plan
+`2` Planet area is a Carthesian Plan
-Data received by system should contains: Planets, Probes and Commands throught REST interface.
+`3` Data received by system should contains: Planets, Probes and Commands throught REST interface.

 Examples with BDD